MicrosoftDocs/power-platform/power-virtual-agents/teams/authoring-create-edit-topics-teams.md

    The display name is used when the bot needs to ask the person chatting which topic they're asking about.

    The description is never shown to users.
-Use the description to describe the purpose of the topic to yourself and other bot makers.
+Use the description to describe the purpose of the topic for yourself and other bot makers.

    :::image type="content" source="../media/authoring-create-edit-topics/details-pane.png" alt-text="The Topic details pane contains a name, display name, and description":::